natcap/invest.users-guide/source/croppollination.rst

        :file: ./croppollination_images/landcover_biophysical_table_sample.csv
        :header-rows: 1

-4.	**Farm Polygon**: In order to calculate information related to crop yields, the model uses a polygon vector layer to indicate farm areas, and the attribute table of that vector to provide farm-specific information.
+*	**Farm Polygon**: In order to calculate information related to crop yields, the model uses a polygon vector layer to indicate farm areas, and the attribute table of that vector to provide farm-specific information.
 Specifically, the vector's attribute table must include the following fields:

- a. *crop_type* (string): Name of the crop grown on that polygon, ex. "blueberries", "almonds", etc. For farms growing multiple overlapping crops, or crops in multiple seasons, a separate overlapping polygon must be included for each crop.
+ * *crop_type* (string): Name of the crop grown on that polygon, ex. "blueberries", "almonds", etc. For farms growing multiple overlapping crops, or crops in multiple seasons, a separate overlapping polygon must be included for each crop.

- b. *half_sat* (float): The half saturation coefficient for the crop grown on that farm.
+ * *half_sat* (float): The half saturation coefficient for the crop grown on that farm.
 This is the value of the wild pollinator abundance index that results in 50% of pollinator-dependent crop yield being attained.
 This is a tunable parameter that may be most useful to adjust following an initial run of the model and an examination of the results.

- c. *season* (string): the season in which the crop is pollinated.
+ * *season* (string): the season in which the crop is pollinated.
 This season must match the seasons provided in the guilds table.

- d. *fr_[SEASON]* (float in the range [0.0, 1.0]): the floral resources available at this farm for the given season.
+ * *fr_[SEASON]* (float in the range [0.0, 1.0]): the floral resources available at this farm for the given season.
 Seasons must match one-for-one the seasons provided in the guild table.

- e. *n_[SUBSTRATE]* (float in the range [0.0, 1.0]): the nesting substrate suitability for the farm for the given substrate.
+ * *n_[SUBSTRATE]* (float in the range [0.0, 1.0]): the nesting substrate suitability for the farm for the given substrate.
 Substrates must match one-for-one the substrates provided in the guild table.

- f. *p_dep* (float in the range [0.0, 1.0]): the proportion of crop dependent on pollinators.
+ * *p_dep* (float in the range [0.0, 1.0]): the proportion of crop dependent on pollinators.
 See the "pollinator_dependence" csv file distributed with the model for estimates for common crops based on Klein et al. (2007).

- g. *p_managed* (float in the range [0.0, 1.0]): the proportion of pollination required on the farm provided by managed pollinators.
+ * *p_managed* (float in the range [0.0, 1.0]): the proportion of pollination required on the farm provided by managed pollinators.
 This can be estimated as the proportion of the recommended hive density or stocking rate.
 See Delaplane & Mayer (2000) for recommended stocking rates in the United States.
 Agricultural extension offices are also a good source of this information.

 .. primer